Skip to main content

 • Warranty: 8 years / 160,000 km

-Availability: Available since October 2024 through Stellantis dealers across Belgium, France, Germany, Italy, Spain, UK, and other European countries.
+Availability: From October 2024 via Stellantis dealers in Belgium, France, Germany, Italy, Spain, UK, and elsewhere.
+At €18,900 it’s exceptional value.
+Our Leapmotor T03 guide has the full breakdown.

 BYD Dolphin Active: Premium Quality at Entry Price